 While giving a reply, I left out two points.
 My follow-up comments are as below:

-a) Protocol of Communication: - Exclusion of the name in the email was the ground of resentment of the senior employee.
+a) Protocol of Communication: Exclusion of the name in the email was the ground of resentment of the senior employee.
 This shows the senior employee's bureaucratic mindset.
 These types of people prefer following the protocol of communication.
 Since you knew that the senior employee would be unavailable during the celebration event, you assumed that the senior lady need not be informed.
 However, the senior lady's thinking was the opposite.
 She wanted all official communication addressed to her.
 She considered the exclusion of her name in the official circular as ignoring her position or undermining her position.
 Hence she became angry.

-c) David McClelland's Theory of Motivation: - I hope you have learned this theory of motivation in your MBA course.
+c) David McClelland's Theory of Motivation: I hope you have learned this theory of motivation in your MBA course.
 David McClelland's theory of motivation, also known as the "Three Needs Theory," states that people are driven by one of three main needs: the need for achievement, the need for affiliation, and the need for power.
 While the average individual is driven by all three needs, one of the needs is always dominant or super dominant.
 If we relate this incident to David McClelland's theory, we find that the senior manager is dominated by the "need for power."
-The people with a high need for power exaggerate their position and enjoy controlling others.
+People with a high need for power exaggerate their position and enjoy controlling others.

 Thanks,